 Many security experts have been calling for the blocking of the kernel in recent years, but Torvalds did not particularly agree in the early days.

-As a result, many Linux distributions, such as Red Hat, have developed their own Linux Kernel containing the lock feature.
+As a result, many Linux distributions, such as Red Hat, have developed their own Linux Kernel that contained the lock feature.
 But this year we will see the new feature in all distributions!